draeger-lab/SPECIMEN/.github/CONTRIBUTING.md

 Before requesting review, please confirm:

-- [ ] The change has a focused scope and a clear motivation.
+- [ ] The change has a focussed scope and a clear motivation.
 - [ ] Existing workflows and configuration templates are not broken unexpectedly.
 - [ ] New or changed configuration keys are documented.
 - [ ] External dependencies, versions, and computational requirements are documented.